izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 	{
 	};
 ```
+In the above examples, if `MyNeatTest` is located within a plugin of a project with the path **MyProject/Plugins/GameTests/Source/GameTests/Private/NeatTest.cpp** then the generated test names will be `MyProject.Plugins.GameTests.MyNeatTest` and `Game.Test.MyProject.Plugins.GameTests.MyNeatTest.Validation` respectively.

 Constructors (and destructors) are available.
 Destructors shouldn't throw, and you shouldn't put assertions in them (as they are called after the testing framework is done with the test).
 ```cpp
 	TEST_CLASS(SomeTestClass, "Game.Test")
 	{